Packing Tips for Packing Efficiently & Effectively for Two Weeks

 - The third step is to begin to put outfits together for each day, or each activity.
 After this step, I usually have only decided to take about half of what I originally pulled out of my closet.
 So I now put away those clothes that I have decided NOT to take.

-- Once step three is complete, the rest is fairly easy.
+- Then, the rest is fairly easy.
 I gather my undergarments together and add them to the stack of items to be packed.
-I gather a swimsuit or three (depending on the locale and mode of transportation) and add these to the stack to be packed.
+Then, I gather a swimsuit or three (depending on the locale and mode of transportation) and add these to the stack to be packed.

 - Step four is the actual packing stage.
 To even out the bottom of the suitcase, shoes are wrapped in grocery bags (you can later reuse these for dirty laundry, or damp swimsuits).
 Then it is on to pants, shorts, and skorts.
 These are laid out, and then rolled, bottom to top.
-All pants are rolled and put into my suitcase.
+Roll your pants and put into my suitcase.
 Next, are dresses.
 They are rolled and put into the suitcase (placed next to and on top of the previous layer).
-Following dresses are tops; rolled and placed on top of dresses.
+Following the dresses are tops; rolled and placed on top of dresses.
 On top of the dresses (unless your suitcase has a zippered compartment) place your undergarments (and bathing suit).
-If you have dress clothing – suits, fancy dresses, etc, place these in an old dry cleaning bag (or garbage bag) and place on top.
+If you have dress clothing – suits, fancy dresses, etc, place these in an old dry-cleaning bag (or garbage bag) and place on top.

 - Cosmetics are all travel size.
 I place a small square of saran wrap over my bottles and then cap the bottles to prevent spills.
-All of my liquids are placed in a quart size bag for TSA.
-When cleared through TSA the bag will be tossed in my tote bag.
+Then, all of my liquids are placed in a quart size bag for TSA.
+When cleared through TSA, the bag will be tossed in my tote bag.
 All of my makeup is in powder form, so no need to separate it for TSA.

 There you have it – the top packing tips that keep me on track and organized when traveling!
 For the travel gear that we use and packing resources, click here.